pwang30/pwang30.github.io/index.md

 - **Clustering algorithm:** Fuzzy c-means, Improved clustering methods

 ## News

-- **[06.
-Oct.
-2025]** Our [paper](https://arxiv.org/pdf/2510.05293) titled "Pricing Short-Circuit Current via a Primal-Dual Formulation for Preserving Integrality Constraints" is now available in arXiv.
-It is a work for pricing Short-Circuit Current (SCC) services with a new method, and we also analyze the pitfalls of existing pricing methods.
-Thanks, again, for the time and patience of my supervisor Luis, who contributed a lot to this work!
-The resources associated can be found below.

 - **[29.
 Aug.
 2025]** My [paper](https://arxiv.org/pdf/2506.20493) titled "Analyzing the Impact of Strategic Bidding on the Reserve Capacity via a Bi-Level Model" for 2026 1st IEEE Power & Energy Society (PES) International Meeting (IM) has been accepted.